josephks/PostgreSQL-Monitor/README.md

 ## How to Use

-I anticipate that in the future I will publish this to a maven repo.
-Users will create their own projects that have dependencies on this, with templates customized for their system.
+###Simple start:

-For now do a git checkout, start sbt, and run ```container:start``` at the sbt prompt.
+Do a git checkout, start sbt, and run ```container:start``` at the sbt prompt.
 This will start a jetty server on port 8080 running the webapp (with no access control!).
 The alternative is to run ```package-war``` to generate a war that you can then run on your container of choice.

+###Power use:

+Create a webapp project that depends on this one (in sbt: ```  "net.tupari" %% "postgresql-monitor" % "0.1" ```).
+Create templates (based on these examples) that are customized for your site.